gskaggs/blog/posts/2020_books.md

 Four ways to say *no:*

-1. *how am I supposed to do that?*
+1. How am I supposed to do that?
-1. *thank you for your generous offer but that just doesn't work for me*
+1. Thank you for your generous offer but that just doesn't work for me.
-1. *I'm sorry but I just can't do that*
+1. I'm sorry but I just can't do that.
-1. *I'm sorry no*
+1. I'm sorry, no.

 There are three types of negotiators: